 Heat a large non-stick pan over medium-high heat and add 2 tsp. olive oil.

-Add scallops to hot pan and cook until scallops reach a minimum internal temperature of 145 degrees, 1-2 minutes per side.
+Add scallops to hot pan and cook until scallops are browned and reach a minimum internal temperature of 145 degrees, 1-2 minutes per side.

 Wipe pan clean and reserve.